National Residue Survey 2020–21 Goat

 The program ensures goat exports satisfy Australian export certification and importing country requirements.
 In addition, the program supports industry quality assurance initiatives and enables domestic meat processing facilities to satisfy state and territory government regulatory authority licensing requirements.

 The number of samples collected is based on Australian production levels and/or overseas export market requirements.

-Formal requests are sent to authorised government officers at export abattoirs and quality control officers at domestic abattoirs to obtain the collection of samples from randomly selected carcases along the processing chain in accordance with NRS requirements.
+Samples are collected by authorised government officers at export abattoirs and by quality control officers at domestic establishments, from randomly selected carcases along the processing chain in accordance with NRS requirements.

 Analytical screens are developed in consultation with industry and take into account Australian registered chemicals, chemical residue profiles and overseas market requirements.